Move Over, Black Friday: Cyber Monday Wins the Week

 Another big surprise: Facebook chatter outweighed Twitter chatter.Twitter had the most Black Friday chatter on Friday itself, but Facebook had more sustained chatter about it for the Thanksgiving week.

-Now, I do a lot more social listening than most people do (I actually wrote a book about it; please do check out that free social listening guide or sign up for tomorrow’s social listening webinar if you want to learn more), and having access to an advanced social listening tool means that I play with it a lot.
+Now, I do a lot more social listening than most people do, and having access to an advanced social listening tool means that I play with it a lot.
 This is the first time that I’ve seen more current event chatter on Facebook than Twitter, and while it’s true that day-of Black Friday talk was mostly Twitter-based, the sustained Facebook chatter is significant.
 Facebook is a personal network; Twitter is an interest-based network.
 The fact that people are sharing their thoughts about a retail holiday on their personal network for a sustained amount of time means that this retail holiday – and its upstart Cyber Monday cousin – has made its way into the lifestyle of the American consumer, and this is good news for retailers.
 More good news for retailers: sentiment around Black Friday skewed positive.
 Two other graphs I found interesting were the demographic breakdowns, most notably gender and location:

 Despite the fact that putting “shopping” into a Google image search returns a gozillion pictures of women, men were neck-in-neck on Black Friday chatter.
 Brazil is leading the charge in the Viernes Negro / Lunes Cyber tradition, with 50% more internet traffic than usual.